 Due to weather and hazardous road conditions, all Maryville R-II schools will be closed tomorrow (1/9/24).

-about 1 year ago, Dr. Logan Lightfoot
+almost 2 years ago, Dr. Logan Lightfoot

 Due to impending weather, Maryville R-II Schools will be releasing early today.
 MECC/Eugene Field: 12:20pm MMS/MHS: 12:30pm

-about 1 year ago, Dr. Logan Lightfoot
+almost 2 years ago, Dr. Logan Lightfoot

 Congratulations to our own Philip Pohren on being named Maryville R-II's Assistant Superintendent!